oshashera/Academia-Vault-M2-/🌳 Stage ECOBIO/📝 Rapport ?/🔴 Intro v4.md

 Although at first the two disciplines evolved independently, landscape ecology is related to the metacommunity theory (**Leibold et al., 2004**), itself derived from the metapopulation theory (**Hanski, 1991**) which appeared from the island biogeography theory (**MacArthur & Wilson, 1967**).
 A metacommunity can be defined as “a set of local communities that are linked by dispersal of multiple potentially interacting species” : In the metacommunity theory, under the species-sorting paradigm, patch quality and spatial repartition are acknowledged to affect species dispersal, which is a key process in  biodiversity structuring at landscape level (**Leibold et al., 2004**).

-Landscape ecology can function under a lot of different paradigm, although the classical one is the "landscape mosaïc" paradigm.
-This paradigm perceives the landscape
+Landscape ecology can function under a lot of different paradigm, although the classical one is the "landscape mosaic" paradigm (**Foreman, 1995**).
+This paradigm perceives the landscape as a set of habitats of different types.
+It also states that the entirety of the mosaic is relevant in ecological processes, and thus that the target habitat should not be considered alone.
+While this paradigm is